Your cart looks a little empty!Continue Shopping

 McKenzie Hagan |

-We realize you might think wine decanters are the domain of wine snobs and sommeliers, but these tried-and-true instruments for serving wine could take your vino-sipping to next-level status.
-In this guide, you'll get the details on what a wine decanter is, why you might need one, the best way to use it, and how to choose one.
+Some might perceive wine decanters as the preserve of wine connoisseurs and sommeliers, but these time-tested tools for serving wine could elevate your wine-sipping experience.
+In this guide, you'll delve into understanding what a decanter is, why you might need one, how to use it best, and how to select one.

 A wine decanter, sometimes called a wine pourer, is a container used to hold wine before drinking it.
 You might be wondering why someone would pour a bottle of wine into a decanter instead of just drinking it right from the bottle.
 Well, you certainly could.
 (And we certainly encourage the practice, especially when you can have a fantastic glass of wine straight from the single-serve bottle, as with Usual Wines.
 But we digress.)